Skip to content

 Overview

-This gorgeous state park sits along the Big Sur coast and is a crown jewel of California’s state park system.
-It is known for dramatic cliffs, pristine beaches, and the iconic McWay Falls—an 80-foot waterfall that plunges directly into the Pacific Ocean.
-We have a picture we took of this dreamy sight framed in our house, and we can’t wait to go back!
+This gem on the Big Sur coast is one of California’s crown jewels.
+With its dramatic cliffs, pristine beaches, and the iconic McWay Falls—an 80-foot waterfall plunging straight into the Pacific Ocean—it’s the kind of place you never forget.
+We even have a framed photo of McWay Falls in our house, and every time we look at it, we’re reminded why we can’t wait to return.

 Things to Do